robur-coop/miragevpn-spec/openvpn.md

 sent.

 The hmac is computed over the pseudo-header consisting of:
-- replay ID (a 4 byte ID and 4 byte timestamp)
+- rID - the replay ID (a 4 byte ID)
+- time (4 byte timestamp in seconds since UNIX epoch)
 - one-byte header
 - own session ID
 - n - the number of ACKed sequence numbers